 38. Everything that has been put out in the media is that CO was a friend of Jason’s.
 The Saanich Police Department wants the public to believe that CO was a friend of Jason’s.
 “Jason and a friend went to De Sousa Place.”
 “Jason and his friend had entered the front of the home.”
 “Jason and his friend have been ruled out as suspects.”
 Jason and CO worked together, and they played hockey together on the same team not long before Lindsay was murdered.
 Was it true that they didn’t know each other well?

 [The C.F. want you to believe that Jason and CO were not friends.
 Everything they put out on social media is either false or inaccurate.
 The SP wants the public to know the truth and that is why they share the truth with the public.
+Sure investigators will also at times put out false information for investigative reasons but if they are seeking the assistance from the public to come forward with more information they are certainly not going to put out false information about the case year after year.
+Why would the investigators try and misdirect the public for 11 years and make them think INNOCENT people were involved in a murder if they knew they were not?
+Makes no sense.
 Why do the C.F. doubt the truth?
 What is their purpose for doubting the truth?
 The C.F. who put out false/inaccurate information on social media wants you to believe the Zailo’s are responsible and want you to believe the complete opposite of what the SP said.
 Pay attention to the information provided by investigators instead of false information published by C.F. who don’t know anything.]

 39. CO became part of Jason’s alibi.
 Jason texted Lindsay, “I’ll come meet you.
 I’ll be 10-15 minutes or so”, and then he started driving.
 Lindsay already knew he was coming to meet her, and she knew how long it should take him to get there.
 Had Lindsay sent Jason a previous text asking where he was?
 If she had, then Jason’s text would make more sense.